baptistelabat/robokite/README.md

 This project started in 2013.
 It aims to provide tools or interface between existing tools to control big kites in a few years.
 Applications vary from ship propulsion to Airborne Wind Energy, through arstistic control.

+Watch the video below to understand the current state of the project!

 [![Joystick kite control](http://4.bp.blogspot.com/-ituEgWwpdzA/VHY0rxaLOUI/AAAAAAAAAmY/w92dK0EN41g/s1600/Screenshot%2Bfrom%2B2014-11-26%2B21%3A13%3A43.png)](https://www.youtube.com/watch?v=0MbRyefYqPsjA)